developer-zebra/developer-zebra-site/src/ehs/2-6/guide/settings/index.md

 #### User-Mode Camera Usage

 On some devices, disabling access to the camera app from the lock screen also disables it from the User-Mode screen, even if camera usage is permitted on the device.
-This occurs if the device is rebooted from the lock screen; there are two ways to work around it.
+This occurs if the device is rebooted from the lock screen; there are two options for preventing it.

 ##### Option 1: Allow access to camera app from lock screen
 If users are permitted to access the camera app from User Mode, some organizations also might permit access directly from the lock screen without having to unlock the device.
 For such cases, modify the `enterprisehomescreen.xml` file as below.